Amina bint Wahb

-Amina bint Wahb ibn Abd Manaf al-Zuhriyya (آمِنَة بِنْت وَهْب, c.
+Amina bint Wahb ibn Abd Manaf al-Zuhriyya (آمنة بنت وهب; c.
 549–577) was the mother of the Islamic prophet Muhammad.
 She belonged to the Banu Zuhra tribe.

 Early life and marriage

-Aminah was born to Wahb ibn Abd Manaf and Barrah bint 'Abd al-'Uzzā ibn 'Uthmān ibn 'Abd al-Dār in Mecca.
+Amina was born to Wahb ibn Abd Manaf and Barrah bint 'Abd al-'Uzzā ibn 'Uthmān ibn 'Abd al-Dār in Mecca.
 Her tribe, Quraysh, were said to be descendants of Ibrahim (Abraham) through his son Isma'il (Ishmael).
 Her ancestor Zuhrah was the elder brother of Qusayy ibn Kilab, an ancestor of Abdullah ibn Abdul-Muttalib, and the first Qurayshi custodian of the Kaaba.
-Abd al-Muttalib proposed the marriage of Abdullah, his youngest son, to Aminah.
-Some sources state that Aminah's father accepted the match; others say that it was Aminah's uncle, Wuhaib, who was serving as her guardian.
+Abd al-Muttalib proposed the marriage of Abdullah, his youngest son, to Amina.
+Some sources state that Amina's father accepted the match; others say that it was Amina's uncle, Wuhaib, who was serving as her guardian.
 The two were married soon after.
-Abdullah spent much of Aminah's pregnancy away from home as part of a merchant caravan and died of disease before the birth of his son in Medina.
+Abdullah spent much of Amina's pregnancy away from home as part of a merchant caravan and died of disease before the birth of his son in Medina.